-Pedestrian hit by car in Youngstown, sent to hospital
+UPDATE | Woman hit by car reported dead

 YOUNGSTOWN

-A pedestrian was transported to St. Elizabeth Youngstown Hospital Friday night with injuries after being hit by a car on Midlothian Boulevard between Helena Avenue and Handel’s Court.
+A pedestrian was transported to St. Elizabeth Youngstown Hospital Friday night after being hit by a car on Midlothian Boulevard between Helena Avenue and Handel’s Court.
+The Vindicator's broadcast partner, 21-WFMJ TV said the victim, who is a female, was pronounced dead.

 Youngstown police had fully blocked off Midlothian Boulevard between Helena Avenue and Market Street by 7:30 p.m.